ovidiugabriel/lwfront/coral/coral-lazy-list.md

 #### Examples in Java code

-To understand why this is so powerful and useful at the same time, let's see an example on how the same functionality can be achieved in Java.
+To understand why this is so powerful and useful at the same time, let's see an example on how the same functionality can be achieved in Java. ( here is a draft example in C++: https://repl.it/G0Zl/84 )

 First we have to consider an `Expression` class, that allows working with lists, converting different types and joining strings.
 For a simple example we just used `vector` instead of `list`.